 Pouches & phone covers, bangles & bindis by NGOs

-In India, we may have not the concept of favors, but at Mehendis most families give a gift to the girls, often bought from NGOs.
+In India, we may have not the concept of favors, but at Mehndis most families give a gift to the girls, often bought from NGOs.
 In Mumbai, many NGOs participate at wedding shows and shopping extravaganza and in their stalls you’ll find beautiful and often not-so-expensive creations– coin pouches, mobile phone covers, bangles, bindis, beaded coasters, dining mats, book marks or jewel boxes.

 Packaging Elements by Shraddha Charitable Trust

 Yesteryear model and fashionista Rasna Behl tells that most of her friends source gift boxes, decorative packaging and serving plates from NGOs who produce some great quality products.
 She did the same when her son got married, “I visited Shraddha Charitable Trust in Mahalakshmi where young autistic adults are empowered with special skills to create various eco-friendly, artistic articles and handicrafts.
 The wedding was a simple affair, what was heartening was that everyone appreciated the simple, elegant gifts and packaging elements.”